-NE OF THE FREEDOMS in working at events is the chance to make silhouette caricatures.
-Charles loves these lively and ridiculous cuttings.
-With their large heads and tiny bodies they poke fun at the guests but have never been known to offend.
+ONE OF THE FREEDOMS in working at corporate events is the chance to make silhouette caricatures.
+I really love these lively and ridiculous cuttings.
+With their large heads and tiny bodies they poke fun at the guests but never cause offence.

-Charles’ caricatures are cut freehand from black paper with scissors.
-They consist of a full-length body with an over-exaggerated head.
-Charles encourages the guests to challenge him by striking hard-to-cut poses, but sometimes the guests end up challenging themselves.
-Although each cutting only takes a couple of minutes it can seem a long time if the pose is too hard to hold!
+I love to encourage the guests to challenge me by striking hard-to-cut poses.
+Sometimes the guests end up challenging themselves; although each cutting only takes a couple of minutes it can seem a long time if the pose is too hard to hold!

 Deciding how to pose is an interactive experience for both artist and guest.